Who is it okay to steal from?

 Clever readers may have caught the theme of this post along the way.
 I recently rewatched Disney’s 1973 masterpiece Robin Hood and it struck me in the heart strings and compelled me to finally finish writing this piece that’s been tumbling around my mind for months.
 (I also just finished playing Pentiment which has similar themes)

-Robin Hood is the hero of a time when the existing power structure defended near-lethal wealth extraction from the poor at the point of a sword.
+Robin Hood is the hero of a time when the existing power structure defended near-lethal wealth extraction from the impoverished at the point of a sword.
 His bravery in the face of danger helped his friends and community survive long enough for the state to regain its senses a bit and correct the injustices of Prince John.
 I view the measures regular folks are taking today, in a similar time, as a means of weathering the storm of austerity, corporate imperialism, and Reaganomics which plague our society.

 I’m under no illusion that arguing with people on the internet or the minor ways I poke at the ankles of big companies are truly Robin Hood-like.
 I just wish more people could see the culture wars playing out in our feeds and TV screens for what they are and show some solidarity with the weak.